conveyal/analysis-ui/docs/edit-scenario.md

   <figcaption>Editing a scenario</figcaption>
 </figure>

-Oftentimes, there will be several scenarios that are very similar, differing only in a few minor aspects.
-In particular, one scenario is often a superset of another (for instance, there is a base scenario which involves building six new rail lines, and another scenario which additionally involves building four more).
-Instead of having to code each scenario separately, we support the concept of scenario variants.
-You can create variants by clicking the "Create" button under "Variants," and entering a name for each variant.
-The buttons to the right of a variant name allow, respectively, exporting the variant to Transport Analyst, viewing a printer-friendly summary of the modifications in the variant, and showing the variant on the map.
+Oftentimes, there will be several project alternatives that are very similar, differing only in a few minor aspects.
+In particular, one project is often a superset of another (for instance, there is a project which involves building six new rail lines, and another alternative which additionally involves building four more).
+Instead of having to code modifications multiple times for each alternative, you can activate modifications in different scenarios.
+You can create scenarios by clicking the "Create" button to the right of "Scenarios" and entering a name.
+The buttons at the right of the list of scenarios allow renaming the scenarios and showing or hiding them on a map.

+Scenarios can be exported as .json by clicking the download icon next to modifications, or in a printer-friendly format by clicking the printer icon.

 <figure>
   <img src="../img/variant-editor.png" />
   <figcaption>Editing the variants of a scenario</figcaption>
 </figure>

-Within each modification you can then choose which variants it is active in:

 <figure>
   <img src="../img/variant-chooser.png" />